mraksoll4/electrumx/docs/PEER_DISCOVERY.rst

 Peer Discovery
 ==============

-This is a suggestion of a peer discovery prtocol as a way to gradually move off depending on IRC.

-It will be implemented in ElectrumX from version 0.11.0 onwards.
+This was imlpemented in ElectrumX as of version 0.11.0.
+Support for IRC peer discovery was removed in ElectrumX version 1.2.1.

 Peer Database
 -------------

-A persistent store of peers with at least the following information about a peer so that state persists across server restarts.
-This information is required for a response to the **server.peers.subscribe** RPC call:
+An in-memory store of peers with at least the following information about a peer, required for a response to the **server.peers.subscribe** RPC call:

 * host name
 * ip address